In this article:

 Rumor #2: These are global changes affecting every seller.

 Right off the top, evidence is strong this is not a restriction on textbooks for all sellers.
 I have not (yet?) received the email.
-And I’ve been in touch with many more who have not received the email (Amazon can stagger out emails over time, so its too early for anyone to feel fully in the clear).
+And I’ve been in touch with many more who have not received the email (

 It’s possibly too early to say, but based on this evidence alone, these potential restrictions are less severe than the DVD restrictions of 3 years ago, which affected all sellers.

 It’s hard to say roughly what percentage of sellers are getting this email (or if all sellers will receive it eventually).
 I’ve corresponded with about 30 sellers about this, and one pattern that stands out is all but one have opened their account in the last two years.
 So this could be something limited to newer sellers (jump in the comments if your experience differs).

 As far as other factors, things like feedback score seem to have nothing to do with it.

 Predicting the future hinges on deciphering two words

 These are the two imporant words used in the email: